LorkiVG/SRMatrixGame/README.md

    To build a solution you can just type the following command:
    `cmake -A Win32 -G "Visual Studio 17 2022" -B ./YOUR_DIRECTORY`.

+   Instead of Visual Studio 17 2022 may also be your version of the Visual Studio

    Or you can use CMake's GUI utility but don't forget to set it to build 32 bit versions of the software.